 I'm a little bit confused about what to recycle, can you help?

 Click here to get helpful tips for understanding NYC's residential recycling rules.
-For a comprehensive listing of what to recycle in New York City, visit NYC Department of Sanitation's NYC Wasteless site.
+For a comprehensive listing of what to recycle in New York City, visit NYC Department of Sanitation's NYC Zero Waste site.

 My apartment building doesnt recycle.
 Can you help?

 Yes!
-OROE is here to help buildings in our Outreach Districtsset up effective programs.
+GrowNYC can help residential buildings set up effective programs.
 Contact us to set up an appointment.
-If you live outside our Outreach Districts we recommend contacting 311 and participating in the Apartment Building Recycling Initiative.
+Building supers and managers can also participate in NYC's Apartment Building Recycling Initiative.

 Can I recycle any kind of plastic?